WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/DATA 110 Study Questions.md

 What would be the best measure of center for describing the distribution of price (mean, median or mode)?
 Why?

 **ANSWER:** Median is the best measure of center for describing the distribution of price.
-The data is skewed with
+The data is not nominal so mode would not be a good measure of center.
+The data is heavily skewed with outliers so mean is also not a good measure of center.

 ![[Pasted image 20250929203311.png]]